 All this, combined with spending the time to actually create a successful presentation, can really add up.
 If you’re just too busy or lack the resources to complete all of this, then you just likely won’t see returns that make hosting a webinar worthwhile.

 No, not necessarily.
 As I wrote at the top, webinars can be a great way to increase your database of potential leads.
 They require much less of a commitment than an in-person event.
 But keep in mind that, due to their digital nature, registrants will also feel less of an obligation to attend your webinar.
 Expect somewhere around 30-50% of registrants to attend the event.

 Webinars can be a great way to host live content which you can then repurpose.
-Blogs, content downloads, on-demand videos of your webinar – these can all increase the lifespan of your content.
-But if you haven’t put the work and effort into trying to build up your webinar brand (or your audience just don’t seem to respond to your efforts in general), people probably won’t care about even your best repurposed work.
+Blogs, content downloads, on-demand videos of your webinar and optimizing your presentation for search can all increase the reach of your content (for more tips on getting more from your presentation, here are 101 tips for webinar success).
+But if you haven’t put the work and effort into trying to build up your webinar brand, people probably won’t care about even your best repurposed work.